-Each nose stud listing is set up so that the drop-down selections match the example picture showing the different types of nose studs.
-For example, when you are looking directly at the charm, a right screw/L-bend will bend to the right, and a left screw/L-bend will bend to the left.
+I have set up each product listing so that the drop-down menu selections match the example picture showing the different types of nose stud bends.
+So, for example, when you are looking directly at the charm, a right screw/L-bend will bend to the right, and a left screw/L-bend will bend to the left.
 This may be different from the way that you’re used to ordering your nose jewelry!

 Right nostril piercings: a left bend will curve toward the back of the nose, and a right bend will curve toward the tip of your nose.